 So my portfolio is taking some lumps here, and I will probably do at least a little bit more of this in the coming couple months for stocks where I think a rebound or a brighter future may be at least six-12 months away.
 There is obviously some evaluation going on in choosing which tax losses to take, and which paper losses to sit on, but these decisions are primarily motivated by tax and personal portfolio planning reasons.

-If I had unlimited funds, like our friend Warren Buffett, I’d put this money right back to work in some MLPs or utilities, but for now ...
+If I had unlimited funds, like our friend Warren Buffett, I’d put this money right back ...